On December 17, 2019, Blue Underground released Zombie Flesh Eaters on DVD restored in 4K.

 Though the title suggests this is a sequel to Zombi (the Italian release title for George A. Romero’s Dawn of the Dead), the films are unrelated.
 It is also known as Zombie, Island of the Living Dead, Zombie Island, Zombie Flesh Eaters, Zombie Flesh-Eaters and Woodoo.

-The film is being unleashed by Blue Underground as a 3-disc limited edition that includes two Blu-ray discs and a CD soundtrack on November 27, 2018.
+The film was unleashed by Blue Underground as a 3-disc limited edition that includes two Blu-ray discs and a CD soundtrack on November 27, 2018.
 The release comes with a choice of 3D Lenticular Slipcover featuring 3 different iconic scenes from Lucio Fulci’s gore classic.

 “World premiere of brand-new 4K restoration from the uncensored original camera negative, Limited Collector’s Edition includes 1080p Feature on Blu-ray, bonus High Def Extras Blu-ray, Soundtrack CD, collectible booklet, reversible sleeve with original US poster artwork (pictured below), and special 3D lenticular slipcover (first pressing only).

 Bursting at the seams with hours of new and archival extras: